In this article:

 - Add ½ tbsp of baking soda to the mixture.

-- Transfer the lotion into a clean squirt bottle.
+- Transfer this DIY lotion into a clean squirt bottle.

 Note: You can use other plant-based oils in place of coconut or olive oil.
 You can also substitute shea butter with cocoa butter and essential oils with natural vanilla extract.
 Always store the creams and lotions in an airtight container in a cool, dark place.
-Since these DIY shaving creams do not foam up, you can mix in 2 tbsp of Castile soap to produce lather.
+Since this homemade shaving cream does not foam up, you can mix in 2 tbsp of Castile soap to produce lather.

 How to Use DIY Shaving Creams